 If I don’t meet the minimum, can I still participate?

 We want all participants there with us on Ride weekend, so there are options in place for those who have not raised the minimum by June 8.

 - Riders can commit to a delayed self-pledge during online check-in.
 By committing, you agree to pay the remainder of the fundraising goal if it is not met within 60 days of The Ride.

 - Anyone who chooses not to Ride is welcome to switch their registration to volunteer.
-Please check out the Volunteer Page for more details.
+Please check back for more details on volunteering.

 - Riders can participate virtually instead, no minimum required.
 Simply contact our Ride Guides and they will be happy to update your route choice in the system.

 You can cancel your Ride, however, by registering our hope is that you commit to meeting the fundraising minimum of your chosen route.
 In case of cancellation, donations received by that date are non-refundable.
 The registration fee is neither refundable nor transferrable.

 We have four ambassador levels in 2024.
 We will launch the full program later in the year, check back for more details!